 LA COUNTY PARTNERSHIP: County Facilities Program Name Program Target by 2013 Program Target by 2014 and some new buildings anticipated within the cycle (libraries, data center, etc).
-Energy savings from New Construction will account for 96,032 kWh and 20 kW Core Program Integ Utilize CTAC and other existing resources for training and education (libraries, data center, etc).
-Energy savings from New Construction will account for 96,032 kWh and 20 kW ration Utilize CTAC and other existing resources for training and education of Education and of County staff, specifically on RCx sustainability, EE and DR County staff, specifically on RCx sustainability, EE and DR integration.
-Outreach integration.
-Financial Solutions Program: On-Bill Financing Element Continue work with IOU and County council to broker an acceptable Agreement to take advantage of On-Bill Financing, if at Financing, if at all possible.
+Energy savings from New Construction will account for 96,032 kWh and 20 kW (libraries, data center, etc).
+Energy savings from New Construction will account for 96,032 kWh and 20 kW Core Program Integ Education and Outreach Financial Solutions Program: On-Bill Financing Element Utilize CTAC and other existing resources for training and education of County staff, specifically on RCx sustainability, EE and DR integration.
+Continue work with IOU and County council to broker an acceptable Agreement to take advantage of On-Bill Financing, if at Financing, if at all possible.
 If County is not able to participate, this will not be an element of the Partnership.
 If agreement is reached, then Partnership will identify qualified projects and implement energy efficiency measures offset by OBF.
+Utilize CTAC and other existing resources for training and education of County staff, specifically on RCx sustainability, EE and DR integration.
 Continue work with IOU and County council to broker an acceptable Agreement to take advantage of On-Bill Financing, if at Financing if at all possible.
 If County is not able to participate, this will not be an element of the Partnership.
 If agreement is reached, then Partnership will identify qualified projects and implement energy efficiency measures offset by OBF.
 California Solar Initiative: CSI Work through the Partnership team to continue education, and look for opportunities for solar installation within the County.
 Possibly target new construction projects for solar technology.
 Continue any progress on County initiated Solar Website.
 Complete documentation of participation potential and what is necessary for partners to participate, if any potential projects were identified.